Ye-Bhone-Lin/telegram_bot_deployment/README.md

 - Deploy the bot.

-# You can test my chatbot by calling @yephonelin10bot in Telegram
+# You can test my chatbot by calling @Simbolo_Bot in Telegram